Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/sprint-zero/project-solution-setup.md

 As mentioned earlier, it is required to start using the foundation head solution.
 This can be either cloned during the project creation process or forked separately.

-The solution contains everything to run XM Cloud locally using Docker Containers as well as running the head application locally connecting towards the GraphQL Preview Endpoint.
+The solution contains everything to run SitecoreAI locally using Docker Containers as well as running the head application locally connecting towards the GraphQL Preview Endpoint.

 <Tabs>
   <TabList>